 3.1.2 Document Import Option

 This option requires that the View Option be supported by the Content Consumer.
-In addition, the Content Consumer that supports the Document Import Option shall be able to support the storage of the entire document (as provided by the sharing framework, along with sufficient metadata to ensure its later viewing) both for discharge summary or referral documents.
+The Content Consumer that supports the Document Import Option shall also support the View Option.
+In addition, the Content Consumer that supports the Document Import Option shall be able to support the storage of the entire document (as provided by the sharing framework, along with sufficient metadata to ensure its later viewing). both for discharge summary or referral documents.
 This option requires the proper tracking of the document origin.
 Once a document has been imported, the Content Consumer shall offer a means to view the document without the need to retrieve it again from the sharing framework.
 When viewed after it was imported, a Content Consumer may choose to access the sharing framework to find out if the related Document viewed has been deprecated, replaced or addended.

 Note: For example, when using XDS, a Content Consumer may choose to query the Document Registry about a document previously imported in order to find out if this previously imported document may have been replaced or has received an addendum.
 This capability is offered to Content Consumers by this Integration Profile, but not required, as the events that may justify such a query are extremely implementation specific.